 I rarely travel in Iceland in wintertime; I use the summers for travelling and the winters for writing.
 But now that I am reading news articles about cars flying off the icy roads I want to tell you about one winter tour a couple of years ago.

 I guided 2 sisters, friends of mine from Slovenia, from Reykjavík all the way to Jökulsárlón glacial lagoon in freezing November temperatures.

-This was back in 2013 and since then, in the 255 travel-blogs I have by now written, I almost solely show you what it is like travelling in Iceland in the summertime.
-My purpose with writing this winter travel-blog is to show you winter photos of the same locations and what Iceland might look like in wintertime.
+This was back in 2013 and since then, in the 280 travel-blogs I have by now written, I almost solely show you what it is like travelling in Iceland in the summertime.
+My purpose in writing this winter travel-blog is to show you winter photos of the same locations and what Iceland might look like in the wintertime.
 And to warn you about the dangers you can encounter when driving on icy roads in wintertime.

 Now let me show you what a winter visit to the south coast of Iceland might be like: